dddrrreee/cs140e-24win/labs/4-cross-checking/03-fake-pi/README.md

 -----------------------------------------------------------------------
 ### `0-libpi-fake`

+Simplest possible "fake pi"  where we just redefine printk and clean_reboot in a private rpi.h  (`libpi-fake/rpi.h`) and include it into a pi program.

 This is the most basic version.
 It only uses the routines in:
  1. `0-libpi-fake/libpi-fake.c` (for the `notmain` caller)
  2. `0-libpi-fake/rpi.h` header file, which defines `printk` and `clean_reboot`.

 Even though it only defines `printk` and `clean_reboot` it has enough to run the code in the top level pi programs: